-CTBA prohibits the use of participating Cooks and/or assistants as tasting judges in all phases.
-They may however, be used as table monitors.
+CTBA prohibits the use of participating cooks and/or assistants as tasting judges in all phases.
+They may however, be used as table monitors

 Anything goes, but cooks must take a bite at turn-in of their chili before being accepted.

-CTBA recommends that the times for judging showmanship will be clearly stated by the promoter and further recommends that the time do not interfere with entry turn-in times.
+CTBA recommends that the times for judging showmanship will be clearly stated by the promoter and further recommends that the time does not interfere with entry turn-in times.
 We suggest either before or after entry turn-ins.